 As you’re browsing the headphone market, you’ll quickly find that they come in all shapes and sizes.
 Here’s a quick guide to the most common headphone form factors.

-Noise cancellation: Noise-cancelling headphones play specific tones, much like white noise, to cancel out all of the sound around you and allow you to enjoy your music uninterrupted.
+Noise-canceling headphones play specific tones, much like white noise, to cancel out all of the sounds around you and allow you to enjoy your music uninterrupted.
 Noise cancellation is an active process, so headphones with this feature require batteries.
-If you’re a frequent flyer, or if you’ve got a noisy commute to work each day, you’ll love noise-cancelling headphones: they’re fantastic at keeping the cacophony of the outside world at bay.
+If you’re a frequent flyer, or if you’ve got a noisy commute to work each day, you’ll love noise-canceling headphones: they’re fantastic at keeping the cacophony of the outside world at bay.

-In-line: Some headphones include a small microphone built in to one of the wires.
+Some headphones include a small microphone built into one of the wires.
 With an in-line microphone, you can make phone calls without having to hold your phone up to your face, which is incredibly convenient.

 If you want headphones for gaming or watching movies, get some that support multi-channel surround sound.
 Some high-end headphones include technology that simulates surround sound, so sound effects feel like they’re coming from different directions.
 These headphones do a surprisingly good job at replicating the home theater experience and create an immersive experience for listeners.
 If you’re into big-budget blockbusters or first-person shooters and don’t have the room for a full-blown surround sound system, go for the next best thing and get headphones that support multi-channel audio.